hknd23/DeepLearningCausal/README.md

                hidden.layer = c(2, 2), linear.output = FALSE)
 ```
 #### Plotting Treatment Effects From Deep Neural Meta-Learners
-The **DeepLearningCausal** package enables users to eemploy the `treateffect_plot` function to plot the estimated effect of the treatment indicator of interest on the outcome measure obtained from the S-, T- X-learner, and R-learner models that are each estimated by using deep neural networks.
+The **DeepLearningCausal** package enables users to plot the estimated CATE of the treatment indicator of interest on the outcome measure obtained from the T-, S- X-, and R-learner models that are each estimated by using deep neural networks.
 For the sake of brevity, we illustrate the CATE of the *Strong Leader* treatment on *Support War* from the S-Learner model estimated using deep neural networks **here**.

 Users can employ the `hte_plot` function to extract and illustrate heterogeneous treatment effects associated with the CATE obtained from the three meta-learner models in the package that are each estimated by using deep neural networks.
 As an example, we demonstrate the heterogeneous treatment effects (for three subgroups) obtained from the S-Learner model estimated via deep neural networks **here**.

+Furthermore, our package allows users to display and assess the distribution and pairwise correlations of estimated individual treatment effects from the four meta-learner models estimated via deep neural networks as shown **here**.

 #### Tutorials for Deep Neural Meta-Learners
 The tutorial for `metalearner_deepneural` for the S-learner is [here](/tutorial.md#deep-neural-s-learner).
 The tutorial for `metalearner_deepneural` for the T-learner is [here](/tutorial.md#deep-neural-t-learner).
 The tutorial for `metalearner_deepneural` for the X-learner is [here](/tutorial.md#deep-neural-x-learner).
 The tutorial for `metalearner_deepneural` for the R-learner is [here](/tutorial.md#deep-neural-r-learner).